peferron/alternate/README.md

 ## Zero-downtime upgrade of a web server

-Although `alternate` can be used to run any command, it was primarily designed to make zero-downtime upgrade of web servers easy.
+Although `alternate` can be used to run any command, it is primarily designed to make zero-downtime upgrade of web servers easy.

 The setup presented below uses [nginx](http://nginx.org/) as a reverse proxy.
 Even if you don't use `alternate`, you should consider using a reverse proxy in front of your web server: it lets you configure static file serving, caching headers and so on very easily, without having to bake all this functionality into your web server.
 [Apache](https://httpd.apache.org/) and many others would do the job as well, but the setup below uses nginx.